Sunday Spotlight

 Key Passage

-Psalm 34:17 This is a Bible verse that relates to what your child will encounter each week of this unit.
+Romans 8:28 This is a Bible verse that relates to what your child will encounter each week of this unit.

 At Calvary, we use The Gospel Project for Kids on Sunday mornings as our guide for Bible study.
 This curriculum provides a three-year chronological journey through the Bible, giving our children a Christ-focused foundation with lots of hands-on activities.